 get_first_task() |

-workflow | Returns the first task block (header + body). |
+workflow | Returns the first task block (header + body) via queue("get"). |

 next_task(tag) |

-workflow | Returns the first task whose header has the given tag. |
+workflow | Returns the first task whose header carries the given tag (tag name without #). |

 get_task_by_header(header) |

-workflow | Returns a task by title (tags stripped for matching). |
+workflow | Returns a task by title; tags stripped for matching. |

 get_all_task_headers() |